 Summertime means many things for Tennesseans.
 It’s a time where we can enjoy our outdoor bounty.
 The summer sun is one of the most beautiful parts of our summers, but it can also be harmful to our skin.
 This is especially true for children and infants who need special protection.

-From chasing one of Tennessee’s waterfalls, or just splashing about at Cookeville’s Dogwood Park, be smart about how you spend time in the sun.
+From chasing one of Tennessee’s waterfalls, walking or hiking in the Upper Cumberland, or just splashing about at Cookeville’s Dogwood Park, be smart about how you spend time in the sun.
 Follow our summer sun safety tips and help yourself and your kids and babies stay protected.

 Medically reviewed by Dr. Seth Means